ismailsakdo/ehsw/README.md

-# ehsw
+# Environmental Health Technology for Solid Waste

-Environmental Health Technology for Solid Waste
+## Introduction to Micro-Controllers and IoT For Environmental Health